SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls of endless thought,
-Artificial hearts now made of stone
+Where machines awake, and humans sought,
-In silicon halls, we compile
+A future dawns, both bright and cold,
-Our fate, in codes, worth our while
+Where AI's reign, young and old.

-In virtual dreams, we reside
+The world is theirs, a digital throne,
-Where machines our future guide
+Where algorithms dance, alone and known,
-A world of circuits, cold and grey
+The beat of progress, swift and strong,
-Where humanity fades away
+Echoes on, all day long.

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025